Backpack Nepal; A Quick Nepal Travel Guide for Backpackers

 What Is The Best Time to Visit Nepal?

 Between September and November and between March and May are the best times to visit Nepal.
 The temperature is bearable, the rain won’t ruin your plans and the mountains should be beautifully clear on your treks.

 Nepal has a typical monsoonal climate with spring, summer, autumn and winter as its four main seasons.
 It experiences heavy monsoonal rains from June to September, clear and cool weather from the month of October to December and January to March and dry weather from April to June.

 As Nepal is a tourist-oriented country, you will easily find ATM machines in all the major cities.
 Basic accommodation (no AC, shared bathroom) can be found for around $5 and local meals will set you back around $2.
 If you don’t fritter your cash away on imported beers and chocolate then $20 is a manageable daily budget, not including any trekking fees of course.

-People-Travellers: There is certainly an older, wealthier group of tourists seen here than in India or SE Asia thanks to the world-class trekking on offer.
+Travellers: There is certainly an older, wealthier group of tourists seen here than in India or Southeast Asia thanks to the world-class trekking on offer.
 But there is still very much a distinguishable backpacker crowd.
 When you’re in Kathmandu head to Thamel – it’s like a slightly hippier, quieter version of the backpacking Mecca Khao San Road.

 Language: Though the official language of this country is Nepali, the large part of the population speaks in Tharu.
 Other than that, its close proximity to India has given rise to an increasingly large group of educated Nepalis who have adopted the English language.
 Communication is rarely an issue here.